About The Blog

 - We should have a say in how we are treated.

 - We need all the help we can get.
 Non-autistic allies, such as parents, can be amazing supporters.
-It’s OK for them to ask questions, and we should be understanding if they make a well-meaning mistake.
+It’s okay for them to ask questions, and we should be understanding if they make a well-meaning mistake.

 - I support the neurodiversity movement.